Jainut/hello_Juliet/README.md

 # MY FIRST WINDOWS FORMS PROGRAM (And connected to my simple API)

-I used simple components of windows forms to create this application and this is it.
+I used simple Windows Forms components to create this application.
 And i also integrated it with an another project, which is an API made in JavaScript with express and others technologies

 ## Technologies used in this application